Google’s SGE Update Will Change SEO Forever

 Google has stated that ads will continue to include indicators that they are paid placements rather than organic listings.
 In general, what we may see is a shift toward requiring visual elements for all search ad types rather than just shopping ads.
 Google’s new layout appears to more visually oriented.
 It’s possible that search ads will appear much the same as shopping ads, which may require rethinking how ads get planned and composed.

 It’s also possible that businesses will be able to pay to be included as highlighted citations in AI-generated responses.
 Google says that ads will display in the new interface as soon as it launches.
 However, advertisers will have to wait to see how the new layout affects performance.
-During the initial rollout of SGE, Google Ads will not differentiate clicks on the new experience with clicks on the old one.
+During the initial rollout of SGE, Google Ads will not differentiate clicks on the new experience from clicks on the old one.

 As search ads remain Google’s number one source of revenue, expect them to focus on advertising performance in order to retain their existing customers.
 Search ads should continue to be strong lead-generating tools for the foreseeable future.